Cloud and database icons connected to form a modern data capture system.

 To meet these requirements, EDC systems include several essential security features.
 They use granular access controls to ensure only authorized personnel can view or modify data.
 All information is protected with strong encryption, both when it's stored and when it's being transmitted.
 Comprehensive backup and recovery plans are also standard, safeguarding the data against loss.
 These built-in controls are non-negotiable for maintaining data integrity and passing regulatory audits.

-The Role of Real-Time Monitoring and Audit Trails
+Why Monitoring and Audit Trails Are Crucial

 One of the most powerful aspects of an EDC system is its ability to actively monitor data quality in real time.
 As data is entered, the system can automatically run checks to flag inconsistencies, out-of-range values, or other potential errors.
 This immediate feedback allows for corrections to be made on the spot, leading to cleaner, more reliable data from the very beginning.
 It’s a proactive approach that prevents small mistakes from becoming big problems later on.